mmeyer95/meredithmeyer.info/trajectory.md

 These steps are described below.

-1. The 5 points used as car visit points consist of 2 previous points and 3 future points.
+1. The 5 points I used as car visit points consist of 2 previous points and 3 future points.
 The previous points are the last x & y points from the previous path, if there are unprocessed points.
-If there is no previous path, likely just at the start of the simulator, the previous points are the car’s current x & y plus one point behind the car’s current s value, in the same lane.
+If there is no previous path, likely at the start of the simulator, the previous points are the car’s current x & y plus one point behind the car’s current s value, in the same lane.
 The 3 future x & y points I defined as 30, 60, and 90 meters down the road in the middle of the target lane.
-2. The timing of the previous 2 points in straight-forward.
-The most recent point is time 0, while one step prior is -0.02 second, since each trajectory point is always 0.02 seconds apart.
-The timing of the next 3 points must be based upon the car’s commanded velocity.
+2. The timing of the points involve calculations.
+The most recent point is time 0, which is straight-forward.
+The timing of the next remaining points must be based upon the car’s commanded velocity.
 I calculate the time stamp from the distance between the two points and the velocity at which the car should be travelling, based on: Time = Distance/ Speed.
 With all visit points defined, I calculated 2 splines: one for x vs. time, one for y vs. time.
 3. Finally, I send the x & y points to the simulator.
 First, I fill the vectors with any remaining, un-processed points from the previous move.
 I always send the simulator 1 second, or 50 points, of data.
 Therefore, any open spots after the remaining points are added I fill with points from the splines calculated in step 2

 You can see from the screenshots that the car decides to switch lanes when it makes sense.
 <center><img src="https://i.ibb.co/THFCg5N/right-shift.png"><img src="https://i.ibb.co/WxKMPyM/left-shift.png"></center>
+<center><i>Screenshots of left and right lane changes.</i></center>

-Watch the video:
+Watch the full video:

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/DQPjBo8q4xA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>